 AB885 was introduced to the California State Assembly in February 1999 and approved in September 2000.
 On June 19, 2012, the State Water Resources Control Board adopted the Water Quality Control Policy for Siting, Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems (OWTS Policy), which subsequently became effective on May 13, 2013.
 For a copy of OWTS Policy, click here.
 For a copy of Fact Sheet for the OWTS Policy, click here.

-Part 1: DRAFT Ordinance Chapter 18, Yolo County Onsite Wastewater Treatment System.
-For a copy of the updated Chapter, click here.
+Part 1: Ordinance Chapter 19, Yolo County Onsite Wastewater Treatment System.
+For a copy of the Chapter, click here.

 Part 2: Yolo County Onsite Wastewater Treatment Systems Manual.
-For a copy of the DRAFT manual, click here.
+For a copy of the Manual, click here.
 For a copy of the Appendices for the Manual, click here.

 Improper human sewage disposal can cause ground water contamination, pollute streams and rivers, create breeding of nuisance insects, create noxious odors, and contribute to the spread of disease.